suhaaaaaas/GRU-LSTM_NASA_CMAPSS/README.md

-# RUL Prediction with GRU RNN
+# RUL Prediction with GRU/LSTM RNN

 This project predicts the Remaining Useful Life (RUL) of NASA CMAPPS using a GRU-based RNN.